Toba-O/EarlyBird/README.md

 # EarlyBird
 > Fully developed and designed by  [Olutoba Ojo](https://tobaojo.com) &middot; [App](https://tobaojo.com) <!-- Replace link with download link) -->

-An early onset lung cancer detection and monitoring software focusing on the development of an accessible, multi-platform solution via web-based and mobile application based environments.
+An early onset lung cancer prediction and monitoring software focusing on the development of an accessible, multi-platform solution via web-based and mobile application based environments.
 It is completely free to use and accessible, available anywhere with internet via a web app or Android mobile app medium

 Additionally, the EarlyBird project is open source to the public